This is a tutorial on how to use the Cricut to address envelopes.

 I’m never going to get mine out that early.

-So far, I’ve like added the extra pearl sheen, I’ve added foil letters, I’ve paid for intricate cuts… every little add on, I’ve done.
+So far, I’ve added the extra pearl sheen, I’ve added foil letters, I’ve paid for intricate cuts… every little add on, I’ve done.

 BUT this year… I am going to win at holiday cards.
 I am going to hand letter all of my envelopes.